 Complete a Free Case Evaluation form now

-There are a variety of defenses that can be used in a sex crime case.
-The approach that you and your lawyer choose will depend upon the specifics of your situation.
+Various defenses can be used in a sex crime case.
+The approach that you and your lawyer choose will depend on the specifics of your situation.
 Some of the more common defenses used to combat accusations of these crimes include:

 - The prosecution’s ability to prove the victim’s story